YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Abstract

 \section{Abstract}

-Driver fatigue remains a leading cause of road accidents, with 24\% of crashes involving drowsy drivers.
-While yawning serves as an early behavioral indicator of fatigue, existing machine learning approaches face significant challenges due to video-annotated datasets that introduce systematic noise from coarse temporal annotations.
-We develop a semi-automated labeling pipeline with human-in-the-loop verification, which we apply to YawDD, enabling more accurate model training.
-Training the established MNasNet classifier and YOLOv11 detector architectures on YawDD+ improves frame accuracy by up to 6\% and mAP by 5\% over video-level supervision, achieving 99.34\% classification accuracy and 95.69\% detection mAP.
-The resulting approach deliver up to 59.8 FPS on edge AI hardware (NVIDIA Jetson Nano), confirming that enhanced data quality alone supports on-device yawning monitoring without server-side computation.
+Driver fatigue remains a leading cause of road accidents, responsible for 24\% of crashes.
+While yawning serves as an early behavioral indicator of fatigue, existing approaches face significant challenges due to the presence of systematic noise in video-annotated datasets arising from coarse temporal annotations.
+Training robust machine learning (ML) models requires rich supervisory labels that help learn salient features from the training data.
+Moreover, efficient on-device training and inference of models on edge devices is crucial in driver fatigue detection tasks to enable accurate real-time decisions on vehicles without reliance on cloud infrastructure.
+To address this issue, we develop a semi-automated labeling pipeline with human-in-the-loop verification to annotate YawDD videos to YawDD+ frame-level annotations, enabling more accurate model training on edge platforms such as NVIDIA Jetson NANO.
+Training the established MNasNet classifier and YOLOv11 detector architectures on YawDD+ improves frame accuracy by up to 6\% and mAP by 5\% over video-level supervision, achieving 99.34\% classification accuracy and 95.69\% detection mAP on Jetson NANO and AGX.
+Moreover, MNasNet completed the epoch time in just 8.69 min/epoch while delivering up to 115 frames-per-second (FPS) inference time on AGX, confirming that enhanced data quality alone supports on-device driver fatigue monitoring systems without server-side computation.
+The YawDD+ dataset and trained models are available online\footnote{\url{https://opensource.silicon-austria.com/mujtabaa/yawdd}}.